HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       [solver]
       # Active flow backend selector (discriminated union).
       # backend = ...  # uses factory default
+      # Dimensionless.
+Remove the drain from every cell sitting in a closed depression of the model top, by setting its DRN conductance to zero.
+A closed depression has no outlet, so water reaching it ponds instead of seeping into a stream, and a drain there invents a discharge point.
+The depressions are measured on the solver mesh, by a priority flood seeded on every cell water can leave the domain through; both MODFLOW backends read the same mask.
+This does NOT move the topography: no elevation is raised, no DEM is rewritten, and every other package sees the surface it would have seen.
+Refused when the mask cannot be built.
+Default false, which drains every cell as before.
+      # example: sink_fill = false
+      # example: sink_fill = true
+      sink_fill = false

 .. dropdown:: ``[modflownwt]`` (ModflowConfig)
    :icon: gear